Best Nonprofit Annual Reports: Updated

 The Salvation Army was an early adopter of digital annual report technology.
 Years ago, they were able determine that nobody opened about half the 28,800 printed annual reports they sent to 7,000 field offices every year.
 They responded by going digital, and in 2009, for the first time, they produced a paperless annual report that included videos as well as interactive financials and statistics.

-They were then able to parlay those videos into PSAs and community presentations, getting even more mileage out their content.
+They were then able to parlay those videos into PSAs and community presentations, getting even more mileage out their nonprofit marketing content.
 Clearly, for this organization, the annual report isn’t a one-off or an obligation, but part of a continuum of channels they’re using to get their message out and generate support.

 Winner: Special Olympics